 8. Check configured artifacts

-An artifact is what the IDE will deploy to the application server when you run the application server.
-To make sure the artifacts are configured correctly you can go to Project Structure → Artifacts.
+An artifact is what IntelliJ IDEA deploys to application server when you run your application.
+To make sure that artifacts are properly configured, go to Project Structure → Artifacts.

-Here you can change existing artifacts or add new ones.
+This dialog lets you change existing artifacts, or add new ones.

 9. Check run configuration

 One last step before running the application is to make sure that its Run Configuration is all right.
 For that, see Run → Edit Configurations.